electricmind/enwiz/README.md

 | --------| ------ | ------- | -------- | ------------------------------- |
 |  87M    | 82847  | 1295670 | 3645601  | 2.320                           |

 Considering the fact, that size of any corpora is limited  , less intellectual source provides a sample with higher average frequency of trigramm having less or the same vocabulary size.
 Average frequency of trigramm is a crucial parameter that reflects a quality of model.
 Text generated on the base of the model with large average frequency of trigramm better come up to a human expectations.
-So, difference between 1.89 and 2.32 is the difference between to mnemonic of Pi : "But I have a great diversity of people using the Latin American president .* and *And I have a child condemned to always think .*
+So, difference between 1.89 and 2.32 is the difference between two mnemonics of Pi : "But I have a great diversity of people using the Latin American president .* and *And I have a child condemned to always think .*

 So, women romance is going to be an incredible source of data for natural language processing tools :).